newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 ### Tap

-This is simply a mechanism for wiretapping data passing through an Observable without causing disturbance.
+This is a mechanism for wiretapping data passing through an Observable without causing a disturbance.
 It's often used for logging.

 ### Error Operators